Brewers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Willy Adames and the Milwaukee Brewers square off against Dominic Smith and the Washington Nationals at American Family Field on Friday at 8:10 PM ET, in the first game of a three-game series.
+Christian Yelich and the Milwaukee Brewers face C.J.
+Abrams and the Washington Nationals at American Family Field on Saturday.
+First pitch is at 7:10 PM ET.

-Bookmakers list the Brewers as -190 moneyline favorites, while giving the underdog Nationals +155 moneyline odds.
-The total is 8.5 runs for the contest (with -115 odds on the over and -105 odds to go under).
+The Brewers have been listed as -275 moneyline favorites in this matchup against the Nationals (+220).
+Milwaukee is a 2.5-run favorite (at +110 odds).
+The over/under for the contest is set at 8 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.